omakk/DoTA/README.md

-# DoTA
+# Defense of Towers: Aegis (DoT:A)
-Defense of Towers: Aegis - video game project for ECSE 321 Fall 2015
+Video game project for McGill ECSE 321 Fall 2015